demisto/content-docs/docs/contributing/sdk.md

 ## How to Contribute

 Before contributing, we need to make sure we set up a development enviromment.
-Once that is ready, we can begin the development process which includes adding or modifying code, adding unit testing and documenting the changes.
+Once that is ready, we can begin the development process which includes adding or modifying code, adding unit tests and documenting the changes.
 Upon completion, we can open a Pull Request to push those changes into the next release of the SDK.

 ### 1. Set Up Development Environment